MBoodoo/redux-products-page/README.md

 # sample-products-page
-Created with CodeSandbox
+Created with CodeSandbox<br />

-Made with Redux Hooks & React Hooks!
+Made with Redux Hooks & React Hooks!<br />
 Animations made with the framer-motion API and form validation with yup

 You can see this project live @ https://6e0v6.sse.codesandbox.io/